janpolowinski/dswarm-temporary-docu/Home.md

 ### d:swarm *DataHub* Version

-Archiving versions of the transformed data is only possible with the *DataHub* version of d:swarm, which is also the basis for upcoming functionality such as deduplication, frbrization and other data quality improvements.
+Archiving versions of the transformed data is only possible with the *DataHub* version of d:swarm, which is also the basis for [Outlook | upcoming functionality] such as deduplication, frbrization and other data quality improvements.
 While many steps into this direction have been taken, challenges remain with respect to scalability for very large datasets with.
 See [this blog post](http://www.slub-dresden.de/blog-post-on-challenges-property-graph-handling).

 <!--- source code for image currently stored by jan -->
 [[img/dswarm-usage-variants.png]]